abbott567/blog/src/work/accessibility-reporting/index.md

 ---
 layout: layouts/base.njk
 title: Accessibility Reporting
+tags:
+  - accessibility
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       'Reporting tool for accessibility compliance for large organisations.'
     image:
-    href: /images/work/accessibility-reporting-overview.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: Data visualisation for accessibility compliance across an organisation.
 It shows the number of services categorised as very high risk, high risk, medium risk, low risk and compliant.
 It also shows progress bars and percentages for the number of services which are citizen facing and staff facing.
 A break down of the report is covered in the deep-dive.
   excerpt: >-
     Accessible compliance reporting for large organisations and the tools I built to make it easier.
-tags:
-  - accessibility
 ---

 # {{title}}